alfredomtx/user-management-api/README.md

 ## Email Service
 The email service uses Java Mail to send emails.
-It's needed to set up the SMTP settings in your `application.properties` file.
+The SMTP settings must be set in your `application.properties` file.

 ### Asynchronous email sending with RabbitMQ